lalosam/InTouch/README.md

     java -jar InTouch-1.0-0000.jar

-You can test the service is running opening this page in a web browser:
+You can test if the service is running opening this page in a web browser:

     https://localhost:9090/v1/vsChallenge/ticketsByEvent/162

-(change the host nd port properly)
+(change the host and port properly)

-If you are requested for an user and password use:
+If you are requested for an user and a password type:

 **USER:** nomatter